pybites/pybites.github.io-source/content/guest-ast-intro.md

 Despite their role for compilers, ASTs are useful for a broader set of use-cases.
 Let's discuss this more in details.

+<a name="the-ast-python-module-and-its-use"></a>
 ## The `ast` Python module and its use

 The `ast` module in the Python standard library can be used to create, visit, and modify AST related to Python source code.
 It has been introduced in [Python 2.6](https://docs.python.org/release/2.6/whatsnew/2.6.html#the-ast-module), and since then it evolved alongside the Python grammar.

 Even if it is part of standard library since a long time, it is not common to use it *directly*.
 Rather, you might have used it *indirectly* as popular tools use it under-the-hood:

 - __code testing__: [`mutpy`](https://pypi.org/project/MutPy/) is a mutation testing tool used to alters the code under testing to broaden the set of tests in an automated fashion.
 In practice a mutation is an artificial modification of the AST generated from the code under testing.
+To see how PyBites uses `mutpy`, check out [this article](https://pybit.es/guest-mutpy-exploration.html).

 - __code coverage__: [`vulture`](https://pypi.org/project/vulture/) is a static code analyzer that studies an AST to identify portion of the code not used.